 If you are wondering whether Kiev is worth visiting and if the city is safe for tourists, the answer to both is yes!
-To put this question into perspective, walking some of America’s inner cities at night is a far more dangerous activity than doing the same in Kiev, Ukraine’s capital.
+To put this question into perspective, walking some of America’s inner cities at night is a far more dangerous than taking an evening stroll throughout Kiev, Ukraine’s capital.

 I’ve spent considerable time in Kiev and can vouch for the safety of the city both during day and at night.
 Naturally, one must exercise caution when traveling abroad, regardless of the country.
 With that point in mind, I can say from experience that it’s also safe to visit Kiev as a solo traveler.
 Should you decide to follow my suggestions, I can assure you’ll have an unforgettable experience as Ukraine is a road less traveled for many a tourist.